 Once you have found a website with a walk of interest and located the download page, what next?
 You should start by downloading the GPS track file, usually in the universal GPX file format to your computer.

-You may also be able to download a .KML or .KMZ file of the same track from the walk sharing site which can be opened directly in Google Earth.
+You may also be able to download a .KML or .KMZ file of the same track from the route-sharing site which can be opened directly in Google Earth.
 This might save you a little time, but the track might be limited to 500 waypoints, missing some detail.
-I recommend opening the full GPX track in Google Earth.
+I recommend opening the full GPX track in Google Earth if you have the choice.

 On most sites, the GPX tracks are not curated and, unlike a guidebook, are therefore unchecked.
-Before importing the new route into your GPS unit and rushing off to follow it on the hill you should take the time to do some basic checks:
+Before importing the new route into your GPS unit and rushing off to follow it on the hill you should take the time to do some basic checks, especially if local mapping is not up to OS standard:

 - View the route metrics: date, duration, distance, elevation plot, speed